nanograv/12p5yr_stochastic_analysis/README.md

 2. To install a new environment: `conda create -n enterprise_extensions la_forge`

-  * Note: if you use Miniconda or Anaconda instead of Miniforge, you will need to use `conda create -n enterprise -c conda-forge enterprise_extensions la_forge`
+  * Note: if you use Miniconda or Anaconda instead of Miniforge, you will need to use `conda create -n enterprise -c conda-forge enterprise_extensions la_forge jupyterlab`
   * M1 Macs can make a conda environment and install `enterprise` by first following the instructions [here](https://conda-forge.org/docs/user/tipsandtricks.html#installing-apple-intel-packages-on-apple-silicon)

 3. This will create a conda environment that can be activated by `conda activate enterprise`

-6. Next run `jupyter notebook`
+6. Next run `jupyter lab`

 7. Set the Kernel